 Footfall counters, machine learning, road traffic & cyclists.

-The list is growing and is by no means exhaustive, so if I’ve missed something please let me know so I can continue to share!
+The list is growing and is by no means exhaustive, so if we’ve missed something please let us know so we can continue to share!

 About the Technologies